Bevin Boys

-Chosen by lot as ten per cent of all male conscripts aged 18–25, plus some volunteering as an alternative to military conscription, nearly 48,000 Bevin Boys performed vital and dangerous civil conscription service in coal mines.
+Chosen by lot as 10% of all male conscripts aged 18–25, plus some volunteering as an alternative to military conscription, nearly 48,000 Bevin Boys performed vital and dangerous civil conscription service in coal mines.
 Although the last ballot took place in May 1945 (shortly before VE Day), the final conscripts were not released from service until March 1948.
 Few chose to remain working in the mining industry after demobilisation; most left for further education or for employment in other sectors.

-Bevin Boys were targets of abuse from the general public, who mistakenly believed them to be draft dodgers or cowards and they were frequently stopped by the police as possible deserters.
-Unlike those who had served in the military, Bevin Boys were not awarded medals for their contribution to the war effort and official recognition by the British government was only conferred in 1995.
+Bevin Boys were targets of abuse from the general public, who mistakenly believed them to be draft dodgers or cowards.
+They were frequently stopped by the police as possible deserters.
+Unlike those who had served in the military, Bevin Boys were not awarded medals for their contribution to the war effort, and official recognition by the British government was only conferred in 1995.

 Creation of programme

 Shortfall in UK coal output

-At the start of World War II, the UK was highly dependent on coal, not only to power ships and trains, but as the main source of energy for electricity generation.
+At the start of WWII, the UK was highly dependent on coal to power ships and trains, and as the main source of energy for electricity generation.
 Although output from mines had increased as the world economy recovered from the Great Depression, it was in decline again by the time war broke out in September 1939.

 At the beginning of the war the Government, underestimating the value of strong younger coal miners, conscripted them into the armed forces.
-By mid-1943 the coal mines had lost 36,000 workers, and they were generally not replaced, because other likely young men were also being conscripted to the armed forces.
+By mid-1943, the coal mines had lost 36,000 workers, and they were generally not replaced, because other likely young men were also being conscripted to the armed forces.

 Industrial relations were also poor: In the first half of 1942, there were several local strikes over wages across the country, which also reduced output.
-In response, the government increased the minimum weekly pay to 83 shillings (for those over the age of 21 working underground) and established a new Ministry of Fuel, Light and Power, under the leadership of Gwilym Lloyd George to oversee the reorganisation of coal production for the war effort.
+In response, the government increased the minimum weekly pay to 83 shillings (for those over the age of 21 working underground) and established a new Ministry of Fuel, Light and Power, under the leadership of Gwilym Lloyd George, to oversee the reorganisation of coal production for the war effort.
 In late summer, a bonus scheme was proposed to reward workers in mines that exceeded their output targets.
-These measures resulted in an increase in production in the second half of 1942, although volumes were still short of the tonnage required.
+These measures resulted in an increase in production in the second half of 1942, although the total amount produced was still short of the tonnage required.

 Absenteeism (miners taking time off work as a result of e.g. sickness) also rose through the war from 9.65% in December 1941 to 10.79% and 14.40% in the Decembers of 1942 and 1943 respectively.

-By October 1943, Britain was becoming desperate for a continued supply of coal, both for the industrial war effort and for keeping homes warm throughout the winter.
+By October 1943, Britain was becoming desperate for a continued supply of coal, both for the industrial war effort and for domestic heating throughout the winter.